Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 Let's dive a little deeeper into this process by following going through the components described in the previous section.
 Let's make use the following graphic to provide some visualization.

+_Note: I will be demonstrating the flow of a function call on Windows 10 (x64) RedStone 2._

 <img src="{{ site.url }}{{ site.baseurl }}/images/call-flow1.png" alt="">

 When we request an operation; such as CreateFile(), the following process occurs: